mscarey/nettlesome/docs/index.rst

-Although Nettlesome was designed to be used for legal annotations in the `AuthoritySpoke <https://github.com/mscarey/AuthoritySpoke>`_ library, Nettlesome itself doesn't depend on any legal concepts or specialized knowledge.
+Although Nettlesome was designed to be used for legal annotations in the `AuthoritySpoke <https://github.com/mscarey/AuthoritySpoke>`_ library, Nettlesome itself doesn't depend on any legal concepts or legal knowledge.

 .. toctree::